 Participants have one week (7 days, including weekends) to complete most modules in this course starting on Monday of the new module.
-Due to the fast pace of this course, expect to spend at least six hours a week to complete.
-The course will run for a total of 8 weeks including the final exam.
+Due to the fast pace of this course, expect to spend at least three hours per day to complete.
+The course will run for a total of 4 weeks including the final exam.

 Begin working in your course on Day 1.
-You must start your course work no later than Wednesday of the current module week to successfully complete the course.
+Plan to finish one chapter every two days.
 Any initial discussion posts are always due on Wednesdays by midnight of the current module week.
 The remaining assignments will be due the following Sunday by midnight.
 Please be sure to turn in your work on time to prevent being absent for the current module week.
+You must complete at least two assignments every week to avoid being counted absent.
+However, if you only complete two assignments every week, you will not successfully complete the course.